felleslosninger/dc24-wallet-verifier/README.md

-# MATTR Verifier
+# EU Verifier
-This is a simple application that demonstrates how a credential verifier would be able to request and recieve the credential of a user, using the MATTR API.
+This is a simple application that demonstrates how a credential verifier would be able to request and recieve the credential of a user, using the [EU Verifier API](https://verifier.eudiw.dev/home).

-The application creates a `Request Template`, detailing what information the verifier needs from the user in order to function properly.
+The application creates and sends a `Request Template`, asking for all claims in the users EU credential (This has only been tested with the sample ID in the EU Wallet).
-Using that template, the verifier creates a `Presentation Request` which is converted to a QR code for the user to scan with their MATTR Showcase Wallet.
+The URI in the response from the API is then converted to a QR code for the user to scan with their EU Demo Wallet.
-The `Presentation Request` contains a callback URL which MATTR uses to send the credential to the verifier.
-By hosting the application on `fly.io`, the verifier is able recieve credentials from MATTR, which is then displayed to the user.
+By hosting the application on `fly.io`, the verifier is able recieve credentials from the EU Wallet, which is then displayed to the user.

-The requested claims in the `Request Template` is based on the claims our [Issuer](https://github.com/felleslosninger/dc24-eu-wallet) recieves from Ansattporten.
 For details on hosting the verifier on `fly.io`, see [our explanation](https://github.com/felleslosninger/dc24-wallet-verifier/?tab=readme-ov-file#flyio-setup) as well as their [official documentation](https://fly.io/docs/getting-started/).

 ## To run application
 Copy the `.env.example` file, and then rename it to `.env`.
 Change the secrets in the `.env` file to your values.

-The MATTR secrets can be obtained by requesting access to their API and following their [guide](https://learn.mattr.global/guides/) for setting up a verifier, as well as their [API documentation](https://learn.mattr.global/api-reference/).

 ## Fly.io Setup
 - If you haven't already installed fly on your computer run the following command in your terminal: